kiboschool/course-c4s-writing/src/communicating-for-success/planning-structuring/assignment-2-internship-cover-letter.md

 **Due date: 30 January, 2023 10pm GMT**

+> ⚠️ Make sure you complete all parts of your assignment in a Google Doc

 ## Instructions

 - Review the assignment brief below.
 - Answer the planning questions listed below.
 - Create an outline for your cover letter.
-- Complete your assignment in a Google doc.
+- Write your internship cover letter.
 - Evaluate your writing using the 7Cs, and make any required changes to your cover letter.
 - Download your finished assignment as a pdf and submit on Gradescope and Woolf.